Cross-Domain Offshore Wind Power Forecasting: Transfer Learning Through Meteorological Clusters: Baseline Results

 \subsection{Gaussian Process Models}

 Following the assignment of meteorological periods to the $K$ identified weather clusters, we model the relationship between atmospheric conditions and power generation using cluster-specific Gaussian Process regression \citep{williams2006gaussian}.
-For each cluster $k$, a separate GP $f_k(\mathbf{x}) \sim \mathcal{GP}(m_k(\mathbf{x}), k_k(\mathbf{x}, \mathbf{x}'))$ is trained to learn the cluster-dependent power curve, enabling each model to specialise on the distinct dynamics characterising that specific weather type.
+GPs are particularly advantageous for tackling our "cold-start" problem because they operate non-parametrically and are highly data efficient, allowing them to adapt dynamically to limited target data.
+Crucially, unlike standard deterministic models, GPs inherently generate well-calibrated predictive distributions.
+For offshore WPF, this uncertainty quantification is an operational necessity; providing grid operators with the reliable risk margins required to securely manage reserve requirements and maintain system stability \citep{pinson2013wind}.
+For each weather cluster $k$, a separate GP $f_k(\mathbf{x}) \sim \mathcal{GP}(m_k(\mathbf{x}), k_k(\mathbf{x}, \mathbf{x}'))$ is trained to learn the cluster-dependent power curve, enabling each model to specialise on the distinct dynamics characterising that specific weather type.

 To capture both the overall period trajectory and immediate local conditions, we construct a 20-dimensional input vector $\mathbf{x} \in \mathbb{R}^{20}$ for each hourly forecast.
 This vector concatenates the 8-dimensional latent representation $\mathbf{z}$ with 12 physical predictors: current wind speed and sea surface roughness; autoregressive lags $(t-1, t-2)$ for both power and wind speed; and cyclical encodings ($\sin, \cos$) of the hour, month and wind direction.